 (a) Two hundred hours of clinical evaluation, of which one hundred hours must be face-to-face patient contact hours;

 (b) Six hundred hours of face-to-face counseling to include:

 (c) Fifty hours of discussion of professional and ethical responsibilities;

 (iii) Application to practice; and

 (e) Treatment planning;

 (i) Documentation, to include, screening, intake, assessment, treatment plan, clinical reports, clinical progress notes, discharge summaries, and other client related data.

-(3) Eight hundred fifty hours of experience must be divided among subsection (2)(a) through (c) of this subsection, the remaining experience hours must be divided among subsection (2)(d) through (i) of this subsection as determined by the supervisor.
+, eight hundred fifty hours of experience must be divided among subsection (2)(a) through (c) of this section.
+The remaining experience hours must be divided among subsection (2)(d) through (i) of this section as determined by the supervisor.